How To Feed A Loon

 • Meanwhile, place the shrimp into your food processor.
 Pulse 4 to 6 times until roughly chopped.
 Or, use a knife to roughly chop the shrimp.

-• Working one taco at a time, spoon 1 heaping tbsp of the shrimp mixture on one side of the tortilla, leaving about ¼-inch around the edges.
+• Working one taco at a time, spoon 1 heaping tablespoon of the shrimp mixture on one side of the tortilla, leaving about ¼-inch around the edges.
 Fold over the tortilla and press the edges together.
 They won't completely seal, but that's okay.
 Repeat with remaining tortillas and filling.

 • Working in batches, carefully place the folded tacos in the hot oil.
 Fry for about 2 to 3 minutes on one side and then carefully flip them over and cook another couple of minutes until golden.
 Drain on paper towels.
 Place on a baking sheet lined with a baking rack and keep warm in a low-temp oven.